-Facebook and Twitter Shift to News Networks
+Facebook and Twitter Shift to News Networks to Monetize

 Major social networks such as Twitter and Facebook are transitioning to being news networks, with the sole purpose of monetizing via ads.
 This blog discusses how should marketers respond.